 - There will be a significant increase in outdoor space that is available to individual workers.
 Not only is there a health and wellbeing benefit, but it is an attractive amenity for office and work environments.

-Co-working spaces were booming in 2018, so why is it on our 2019 trends list?
+Co-working spaces were booming in 2018, so why is it on our 2023 trends list?
 Here’s why.
-It’s how these workspaces will evolve in 2019 and beyond that is changing considerably.
-Traditional co-working spaces, popularized by tech startups, bring multiple companies under one roof.
+It’s how these workspaces will evolve in 2023 and beyond that is changing considerably.
+Traditional coworking spaces, popularized by tech startups, bring multiple companies under one roof.
 The various entities operate separately and often remain closed off from one another.
 In the new cohabitation spaces, the walls are coming down and allowing companies to share the same space, resources, and sometimes even talent.

 The core features of the design all share the goal of maximizing collaboration, creativity, flexibility, and promoting innovative ideas.
 These open-format office spaces often share some of the same design tendencies that we associate with large silicon valley corporate offices.
 The “tech incubator” idea came to light in that very environment.